jonasbkarlsson/ferroamp_operation_settings/README.md

 NOTE: The integration uses parts of version v1 of the Ferroamp Portal API.
 If the API is changed, this integration might stop working.

+NOTE 2: If Ferroamp in the future will provide a local API for the operation settings, this integration will be updated to use that instead of the Portal API.

 ## Requirements
 - Home Assistant version 2023.3 or newer.